V. K. Singh: Early career (1970-1978)

-He was very much inspired by Sam Manekshaw and was a follower of his ideology and learnt leadership from him, after he met him after the War of India and Pakistan in 1971.
+He was very much inspired by Field Marshal Sam Manekshaw and was a follower of his ideology and learnt leadership from him, after he met him after the War of India and Pakistan in 1971.
 After the war, the battalion went to Bhutan on a training exercise with the Royal Bhutan Army.
 In 1973, he was nominated to attend the battalion support weapons course at Mhow.
 After finishing the course and returning to the battalion, in early 1974, he was again sent to attend the winter warfare course at Gulmarg.
 In mid-1974, he was posted to the Infantry School as an instructor in the platoon weapons division.

 In late 1975, Singh was one of two officers selected to attend the United States Army Ranger School at Fort Benning, Georgia in the United States.
 The Ranger course is 62 days long and is aimed at small unit tactics and leadership.
 During this course, he was assigned to Whisky company of the 75th Ranger Regiment.
 He performed well in the physically-extracting course, which started with over 300 students and ended with only about 90 graduating.
 He was graded an honours graduate since he had graded more than 80%.
 Since he was a graduate of the Ranger School, he was permitted to wear the coveted Ranger tab on his uniform.

 After completing the course, he returned to India and was posted to the Commando School at Belgaum.
 After a year at the school, he moved back to his battalion in Secunderabad but was immediately selected to attend the Junior Command course at the College of Combat in Mhow.
 He finished the course and joined his battalion and was given command of a company.
 Two months later, he was selected to attend the winter warfare advanced course at the High Altitude Warfare School at Gulmarg.